China virus deaths rise to nine, heightening global alarm

 WHO spokesman Tarik Jasarevic said new cases would appear as China stepped up monitoring.
 But Li said there was no evidence of “super-spreaders” capable of disseminating the virus more widely, as happened during the SARS outbreak.
 SARS was thought to have crossed to humans from civet cats sold for food.

-Airports round the world have stepped up screening of people from China, and some flights to the affected area have been canceled.
+Airports round the world have stepped up screening of people from China.

-The Chinese-ruled gambling hub of Macau confirmed its first case of pneumonia linked to the coronavirus and tightened body-temperature screening measures in casinos and round the city.
+The Chinese-ruled gambling hub of Macau confirmed its first case of pneumonia linked to the coronavirus and tightened body-temperature screening measures.

-A first case of the virus emerged in nearby Hong Kong on Wednesday, media reported.
-The patient arrived in Hong Kong via high-speed railway from the mainland and had been quarantined.
+A first case of the virus emerged in Hong Kong on Wednesday, media reported.
+The patient arrived via high-speed railway from the mainland and had been quarantined.

-“The whole world is watching,” the city’s commerce secretary, Edward Yau, told Reuters at the annual meeting of the World Economic Forum in Davos.
+“The whole world is watching,” the city’s commerce secretary, Edward Yau, told Reuters at the World Economic Forum in Davos.

 North Korea banned foreign tourists from Wednesday due to the virus, several foreign tour operators said, losing one of its main sources of foreign currency.